Early Life

 Philanthropy

-Dubin is a co-founder of the Robin Hood Foundation, which fights poverty in New York City.
-He and his wife, Dr. Eva Andersson-Dubin, established the Dubin Breast Center at Mount Sinai Medical Center and signed The Giving Pledge, committing to donate a significant portion of their wealth to charity.
-The Dubin Family Foundation also supports education, medical research, and the arts.
+Dubin is a co-founder of the Robin Hood Foundation, which combats poverty in New York City.
+He and his wife, Dr. Eva Andersson-Dubin, established the Dubin Breast Center at Mount Sinai, a leading institution for breast cancer research and clinical care.
+They have also signed The Giving Pledge, committing to donate at least 50% of their wealth to charity.